Horizon-Scanning/scar-documentation/docs/dashboards/worldwide_exports.en.md

 3. **Risk assessment** - Evaluate exposure to declining suppliers
 4. **Trend confirmation** - Verify shifts seen in other visualizations

+!!! note "Data Availability Note"
+    **NOTE:** Data Availability did not taken into account, so net weight decreases could have resulted because of under reporting.

 ---

 ### UN Comtrade Data Availability by Country